internetofwater/nldi-crawler/docs/usage.md

 # Usage Examples

 Launch the tool with no arguments to get a help message.
-You get the same thing if you launce with `--help` option.
+You get the same thing if you launch with `--help` option.

 ```text
 # nldi-cli